 Most common cherry tree varieties

-By far the most common sakura tree in Japan, the Somei Yoshino was cultivated in Tokyo in the Edo Period.
-It has pale-pink, five-petaled blossoms, and its fresh leaves do not emerge until after the peak of flowering, giving it an intense appearance.
+– Somei Yoshino (Yoshino Cherry): The most widespread sakura tree in Japan, the Somei Yoshino, cultivated in Tokyo during the Edo Period, features pale-pink, five-petaled blossoms.
+Its fresh leaves emerge only after the peak of flowering, creating an intense visual impact.

 Sakura Vocabulary